By Jake Buvala | Last updated: January 7, 2026 | Originally published: April 2011

 The “We Can Do This!” phase

-The part where the sun breaks through the clouds.
+The part where the sun breaks through the clouds and the angels sing.
 You’re no longer tempted to ask the breeder/rescue to take the demon child back.
 You’re getting the hang of things.

 You might even be having… fun??